-Continuing the theme of improving organisational resilience, the main hall session will look at key challenges of securing the estate; exploring practical advice for safeguarding security within complex organisations and looking at supplier assurance and mitigating vulnerabilities from third parties across the supply chain.
+Continuing the theme of improving organisational resilience, the main hall session will look at key challenges of securing the estate; examining the main threat factors, exploring practical advice for safeguarding security within complex organisations, and looking at supplier assurance and vulnerabilities from third parties.

-In parallel with the main hall session, 4 smaller streams will be run in parallel, giving delegates a chance to attend a more specific area of choice in an interactive group format.
-Delegates can choose to attend a live demo session or participate in an interactive workshop run by a moderator from Cyber Scotland Connect.
+In addition to the main hall session, four parallel streams will be run in a smaller group environment, giving delegates the choice to attend a live demo session or participate in an interactive workshop run by a moderator from Cyber Scotland Connect.

-11:30 Delegates will choose one of the below 90 min streams to attend
+11:30 Delegates will choose one of the Session 2 streams to attend

 Ian Chisholm, Director, Information Security, Charles River